Associative memory inspires improvements for in-context learning using a novel attention residual stream architecture: Discussion

 \subsubsection{Acknowledgments}

 This effort was supported by the Cornell University SciAI Center.
 T.B. and C.E. were funded by the Office of Naval Research (ONR), under Grant Number N00014-23-1-2729.
 T.F. was supported by JSPS KAKENHI no. JP23H05476.
-T.B. thanks Gautam Reddy for code sharing.
+T.B. thanks Gautam Reddy for code sharing, Björn Deiseroth for computing support, and Fabien C. Y. Benureau for helpful discussions.